junxit/us-congress-bills-110/metadata.md

 - 2008-05-20 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2008-05-20 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2008-05-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 741.
+- 2008-06-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4988-4989; text: CR S4988-4989)
+- 2008-06-03 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4988-4989; text: CR S4988-4989)